SuperuserLabs/thankful/README.md

 - [Bitbacker](https://bitbacker.io/)
 - [Donaid](https://donaid.io/)

-All these deserve our deepest thanks, they have all done something special and we've learned a lot from them.
+All these deserve our deepest thanks; they have all done something special and we've learned a lot from them.

 Here's a related article by the FOSSPost: ["Fund Open Source Software With These 5 Platforms"](https://fosspost.org/articles/fund-open-source-software-with-these-5-platforms)